Surface turns on and shows "Couldn't find a bootable operating system"

 Recovery Drive - Microsoft Support

-Create installation media for Windows - Microsoft Support
+Reinstall Windows with the installation media - Microsoft Support